-John Connolly is the best-selling author of a number of ass-kicking mystery and horror novels.
+John Connolly (born 31 May 1968) is the best-selling author of a number of ass-kicking horror, supernatural and mystery novels.

 Oh, and he's Irish.
 Who knew?

 - Action Film, Quiet Drama Scene: Backstory is often presented in this manner.

 - Backstory: Copious amounts of it.
 In Bad Men and in the Parker Novels up until The Unquiet, characters would be introduced with pages of backstory, only to be killed off immediately.

 - Body Horror: The rapidly spreading cancerous tumour in The Cancer Cowboy Rides.